ministryofjustice/cloud-platform-terraform-serviceaccount/README.md

 | `KUBE_CLUSTER` | Cluster name | `github_actions_secret_kube_cluster` |
 | `KUBE_NAMESPACE` | Namespace name | `github_actions_secret_kube_namespace` |

+*Note* The terraform Github provider does not seem to trigger on changes in the parameters, but deleting the `serviceaccount` in the namespace will make it update the repo secrets too.

 ## Inputs

 | Name | Description | Type | Default | Required |